Frequently Asked Questions

 What is your approach to therapy?

 I use a variety of approaches and theories in my work, including psychodynamic theory (exploring how past relationships and experiences influence the present), CBT (examining thought patterns and behaviors and helping explore ways to incorporate new ones) and relational theory (focusing on the importance of relationships for healing).
 I also apply relational theory to all my therapeutic relationships, which focuses on the importance of building trust, being open, and creating positive relationships.
+I use Gottman methods in couples therapy, and am also trained in providing ERP (Exposure and Response Prevention) to those with an OCD diagnosis.

 My personal style is warm, welcoming, and open.